 This helps to reduce spam, and it also keeps your mailing list filled only with people who are likely to actually check their emails.

-Finally, your autoresponder is also what you will use to actually send your emails.
+Finally, your Email Marketing Service is also what you will use to actually send your emails.
 You’ll also be able to schedule emails, or to send follow ups when they don’t get opened.

 None of this would be practical using a spreadsheet and Gmail!

-If you’re aiming to build a mailing list for free, then you won’t be able to use one of the big name autoresponders.
+If you’re aiming to build a mailing list for free, then you won’t be able to use one of the big name Email Marketing Service.
 Options like ConvertKit and Drip are expensive to begin with and the price only gets higher the more subscribers you get.
 Mailchimp starts out free but gets expensive very quickly.

-Fortunately, options such as MailerLite exist, which offer the same service (lacking some features) completely for free!
+Fortunately, options such as MailerLite exist, a feature-packed option that you can start with completely for free!

 If you want to build your mailing list for free, this should be your very first step.